OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Intercept the tested app's incoming and outgoing network traffic and make sure that this traffic is encrypted.
 You can intercept network traffic in any of the following ways:

-- Capture all HTTP and Websocket traffic with an interception proxy like [OWASP ZAP](https://security.secure.force.com/security/tools/webapp/zapandroidsetup "OWASP ZAP") or [Burp Suite Professional](https://support.portswigger.net/customer/portal/articles/1841101-configuring-an-android-device-to-work-with-burp "Configuring an Android device to work with Burp") and make sure all requests are made via HTTPS instead of HTTP.
+- Capture all HTTP and Websocket traffic with an interception proxy like [OWASP ZAP](https://security.secure.force.com/security/tools/webapp/zapandroidsetup "OWASP ZAP") or [Burp Suite Professional](https://support.portswigger.net/customer/portal/articles/1841101-configuring-an-android-device-to-work-with-burp "Configuring an Android device to work with Burp"), [Wireshark](https://www.wireshark.org/ "Wireshark") and make sure all requests are made via HTTPS instead of HTTP.

 Interception proxies like Burp and OWASP ZAP will show HTTP traffic only.
 You can, however, use Burp plugins such as [Burp-non-HTTP-Extension](https://github.com/summitt/Burp-Non-HTTP-Extension) and [mitm-relay](https://github.com/jrmdev/mitm_relay) to decode and visualize communication via XMPP and other protocols.

 > Some applications may not work with proxies like Burp and ZAP because of Certificate Pinning.
 In such a scenario, please check "Testing Custom Certificate Stores and SSL Pinning".
 Tools like Vproxy can be used to redirect all HTTP(S) traffic to your machine to sniff and investigate it for unencrypted requests.

+If you want to verify whether your server supports the right ciphersuites, there are various tools you can use:
+- nscurl - see Testing Network Communication for ios for more details/
+- [testssl.sh](https://github.com/drwetter/testssl.sh) which "is a free command line tool which checks a server's service on any port for the support of TLS/SSL ciphers, protocols as well as some cryptographic flaws".
+-

 ### Making Sure that Critical Operations Use Secure Communication Channels